Digital-Tech-KKHS/game-design-grace-s-team/documents/Final Review.md

 Given the opportunity to develop this game again, what parts of the *process* would you change and why?
 ...
 Firstly I would have managed my time better, although I am happy with how I did end up managing it I would like to maybe plan what I needed to do better instead of coming up with a completely different plot and perspective.
-I also would like to have perhaps spent more time on
+I also would like to have perhaps spent more time on what my game was going to end up looking like in the end so that I knew what I had to do to get there.
+It was good however having some surprises because it meant that I personally was excited to see